MOEEBIUS/APAR_Rules_Java/README.md

 # APAR_Rules_Java

-A Java implementation of the AHU Performance Assessment Rules (APAR)
+A Java implementation of the AHU Performance Assessment Rules (APAR) and Fault Diagnostics

 ## References